We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - COA: available online

-This CBD sheet mask targets blemishes and oily skin using full-spectrum CBD and activated charcoal.
+This CBD sheet mask targets blemishes and oily skin using broad-spectrum CBD and activated charcoal.
 Charcoal has antibacterial properties, which may be particularly helpful for acne-prone skin.

 Reviews of the mask are mostly positive, with one person noting their skin felt brighter and less oily after using the mask.

-CBDfx says their products are made from organically grown hemp.
-They also offer a 30-day satisfaction guarantee, so if you’re not happy with the product, you can get a refund within 30 days of ordering.
+CBDfx says its products are made from organically grown hemp.
+They also offer a 60-day satisfaction guarantee, so if you’re not happy with the product, you can get a refund within 60 days of ordering.

 When you’re shopping for CBD, it’s important to keep in mind that these products aren’t all created the same.

-- Ingredients.
-Look at the ingredient list before purchasing.
+- Ingredients: Look at the ingredient list before purchasing.
 This will help you spot ingredients you may be allergic to.
-Plus, you can also check for added acne-fighting ingredients like salicylic acid.
+Plus, you can also check for added acne-managing ingredients like salicylic acid.

 It’s a good idea to read the instructions on your CBD product carefully before using it.